rsnagarkar10/Food-complaint-resolution-app/README.md

 Contributions are what make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-To contribute to Food Complaint Resolution App,
+To contribute to the Food Complaint Resolution App,

 Clone this repo locally and commit your code on a separate branch.
 If you're making core changes please write unit tests for your code, and check that everything works by running the following before opening a pull-request